cloudnative-pg/cloudnative-pg.github.io/content/authors/jsilvela/index.md

 Jaime Silvela has been around.
-In a career spanning two decades writing code, he has lived in the US and Europe, worked for big corporations like Amazon and Microsoft, as an early startup employee, in industries including Wall Steet and catastrophe insurance.
+In a career spanning two decades writing code, he has lived in the US and Europe, worked for big corporations like Amazon and Microsoft, as an early startup employee, in industries including Wall Street and catastrophe insurance.

 He discovered a fondness for SQL and PostgreSQL in particular years ago.
 He